 Why diversity and inclusion should matter to investors

-‘Diversity’ and ‘inclusion’ are no longer just buzzwords.
+We know that diversity is good for business.
+Organisations that invest in diversity report seeing a number of advantages, such as an increased ability to attract talent, greater innovation, and improved financial performance.
+And therefore, ‘diversity’ and ‘inclusion’ are no longer just buzzwords.
 They can have a profound impact on investment returns which is hard to ignore.

 The IMF (International Monetary Fund) believes that less diversity leads to a loss in GDP.
 It has calculated that if female labour participation rose to match that of males, there would be a GDP increase of 5% in the US, 9% in Japan and 34% in Egypt.
-In an interview to celebrate International Women’s Day, Christine Lagarde, Head of the IMF, said some countries with discriminatory laws could boost the size of their economies by as much as 35% if they abandoned those laws and took advantage of women’s skills.
+In a 2019 interview to celebrate International Women’s Day, Christine Lagarde, then Head of the IMF, said some countries with discriminatory laws could boost the size of their economies by as much as 35% if they abandoned those laws and took advantage of women’s skills.

 There is significant evidence of the benefits of a diverse corporate board and a diverse workforce (for example, MSCI research concluded that companies with at least three women on the board perform better than those without any women).

 Why increased diversity and inclusion can improve company performance and investor returns

 - Diversity promotes creativity and capacity for problem solving